js02sixty/AddressImport/README.md

 # AddressImport
 John Saba

-Parses a list of email address into CSV
+Parses a list of email addresses into a CSV